-It is for that reason that most lenders are wiling to lend more, in terms of frequency and quantity, to car wash purchasers that are buying the land, in addition to the business.
+It is for that reason that most lenders are willing to lend more to car wash purchasers that are buying the land, in addition to the business.
+This is true in lenders willingness to extend capital in both the ways of frequency and quantity.
 This provides them with that desirable collateral and downside protection in the event the business is unsuccessful.

 Please don’t take this as saying banks are unwilling to provide acquisition financing for the purchase of a leased car wash without the land.
 That is certainly not the case.
 In the instance of obtaining external financing to acquire a leased car wash, other factors are just weighted more heavily than they would have been had the land been being purchased as well.
 These factors essentially sum up to a combination of (A) faith the bank can place in the purchaser’s ability to successfully manage and operate a car wash business, and (B) the current historical cash flow of the car wash being bought.
 Now, even when the land is being bought with the business, banks and lenders still do use both of these aforementioned factors when deciding whether they want to lend and how much they are willing to lend.
 However, when the land is being purchased, the lender is able to place great weight onto the underlying land value, which is not the case when the owner is buying a leased business, which causes these factors to become more emphasized and important in this case.